DawsonInstitute/hts-coils/README.md

 # Note: Our ghcr.io/dawsoninstitute/hts-coils-base:latest image is for MyBinder optimization only
 # For local FEniCSx work, use the official dolfinx image:
 docker pull dolfinx/dolfinx:stable

+# Run an interactive FEniCSx environment with your code mounted
 docker run -ti -v $(pwd):/home/fenics/shared dolfinx/dolfinx:stable

+# Inside the container, navigate to your code and run:
+# cd /home/fenics/shared
+# python -m src.warp.fenics_plasma
+# Or start a Jupyter notebook server:
+# jupyter notebook --ip=0.0.0.0 --no-browser --allow-root

 # Option 3: pip (may require system dependencies)
 pip install fenics-dolfinx[all]